xdeptu5/redirect-page/README.md

-# Telegram Deep Link Redirect Hack (for Remnawave Subscriptions)
+# Telegram Deep Link Redirect Hack (for Remnawave Telegram Subscriptions Mini App https://github.com/maposia/remnawave-telegram-sub-mini-app)

 This project is a minimal HTML + JS redirector page that implements a **hack to work around Telegram Desktop on Windows not supporting certain external deep links** — such as `v2box://` or other custom protocols.